 In October 2018, the Dutch Central Bank published the results of a Life Cycle Assessment of the Dutch cash cycle.
-The paper concluded that the Global Warming Potential (GWP) of the cash payment system amounts to 17 million kg of CO2 equivalents, which represents 0.009% of the GWP of the Netherlands.
+The See Banknote paper. concluded that the Global Warming Potential (GWP) of the Money in physical form such as banknotes and coins.
+A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. system amounts to 17 million kg of CO2 equivalents, which represents 0.009% of the GWP of the Netherlands.
 Even if cash is not a major factor of global warming, this does not mean the industry should be complacent.
-The two main identified contributors in the cash cycle were the transportation and the operation of ATMs which represented respectively 44% and 37% of the total.
+The two main identified contributors in the Represents the various stages of the lifecycle of cash, from issuance by the central bank, circulation in the economy, to destruction by the central bank. were the transportation and the operation of ATMs which represented respectively 44% and 37% of the total.
 The report mentions that the adoption of hybrid trucks could lead to a 12% reduction of GWP.

 On August 6 2020, Prosegur added the first fully electric armoured Cash-in-Transit vehicle to its fleet in Germany.
 The vehicle is an eTGE from MAN, equipped with special armouring from STOOF – a specialist who also equips UN vehicles for crisis regions.
 This is not only the first Cash-in-Transit vehicle in Germany, but worldwide.
 “For our Group, which transports the equivalent of €550 billion safely on all routes every year, it is of crucial importance to always be an innovation driver and to bear our responsibility in the area of sustainability,” says Jochen Werne, Chief Development Officer of Prosegur Germany.